 All you need to know is this: water, oxygen and the strong form of chlorine in a pool (HOCl) all oxidize iron, creating iron oxide (rust).
 In the water, that iron oxide can stay suspended in solution, or it can fall out of solution and stain.
 Naturally, that stain will be rust-colored.
 If you have rust stains in your pool, it’s probably iron oxide.

-Preventative care is something we at Orenda preach every day.
+Preventative, proactive pool care is what we at Orenda teach every day.
 We are fundamental believers in minimalist, meaningful pool care, which includes thinking ahead.
 We advocate for testing fill water and filtering metals out of the tap water that fills a pool.
 Also, we encourage plaster crews to filter out metals from the water they use to mix the plaster itself, lest those metals continue to oxidize in the pool’s surface and cause chronic staining problems.

 To prevent metal stains (rust stains, for example), it’s about keeping metal levels in the water low, and managing whatever metals you may have in the tap water.
 This can be difficult when the tap water has high metal content in it.
 It’s even more difficult when using metal-based products by choice (the good news is, you can choose to stop using them).
-Keeping metals below the saturation point of water can be accomplished by filtering out/removing metals with products like MetalTrap® or CuLator®.
-We have had tremendous success field testing these products.

 To recap stain prevention: 1) reduce metals in the water through filtration and removal, as low as possible, and 2) control metals through chelation and sequestration with a product like SC-1000.

 Pool stains are a nuisance, but an understanding of why they occur can help you manage them.
-Oxidation of these metals is inevitable in the presence of a pool sanitizer like chlorine.
-Rather than try and prevent oxidation from occurring, we say, reduce the amount of metals to begin with, and chelate what is left over.
+Oxidation of these metals is inevitable in the presence of an oxidizer like chlorine.
+Rather than trying to prevent oxidation from occurring, we say minimize the amount of metals to begin with, and chelate what is left over.